Cidan/muddy/README.md

 Much of the code that comprises muddy will come from gomud, with most of the low level construct handling being refactored.

+## Why?

+I use this project both to work on a passion of mine, text based games, and to further my skills as a developer.
+This project ends up being where I try a lot of different things/expand my software architecture skills as a result.